selwynpolit/d9book/book/dtt.md

 OK (1 test, 1 assertion)
 ```

-Note.
-It does expect the file `web/core/phpunit.xml` to exist and be
+Note, it does expect the file `web/core/phpunit.xml` to exist and be
 configured correctly.
 See setup above for details.

 ## My first (functional) PHPUnit test